 Diagram Refactoring

 A feature could be added that refactors the diagram to an optimal lay out, keeping in mind readability but reducing white space as much as possible.
-This feature could go hand in hand with the placement algorithm for the importing of old Micro-Machination diagrams.
+This feature could go hand in hand with the placement algorithm for the importing of old textual Micro-Machination diagrams.

-Interactable Tree View / Runtime View
+Interactive Tree View / Runtime View

-Riemer van Rozen describes an interactable tree view in his latest paper on Micro-Machinations (Rozen, 2017).
+Riemer van Rozen describes an interactive tree view in his unpublished work on Micro-Machinations (Rozen, 2017).
 This view should represent the Micro-Machinations diagram in a tree view and keep user interactable nodes clickable.
 A way to display higher numbers of instantiated definition needs to be considered.
 If there is a pool with 50 Farms for example, the user should be able to enter the number of the exact farm he wants to inspect.

 This view could also double as the runtime view, a view available to the designer while the game is running, where changes instantly appear in the game.